freenas/freenas-docs/userguide/jails.rst

    +--------------------------+--------------+---------------------------------------------------------------------------------------------------------------------+

-Click :guilabel:`Next` to view all jail :guilabel:`Network Properties`.
+Click :guilabel:`NEXT` to view all jail :guilabel:`Network Properties`.
 These are shown in :numref:`Table %s <jail_network_props_tab>`: